ilprofessore/registeration-login-system-gui/README.md

 # registeration_login_system-GUI

-this is a basic registeration, login and session system which also makes the use of a simple emcryption. the encryption can be customized as per your needs by customising the source code. create the code using the 'codekey' module. paste the code into the 'username+_notif.ilprofessore' file (create it first);
+this is a basic registeration, login and session system which also makes the use of a simple encryption. the encryption can be customized as per your needs by customising the source code. create the code using the 'codekey' module. paste the code into the 'username+_notif.ilprofessore' file (create it first);